Mingyang-Li/cosmox/CONTRIBUTING.md

 2. Clone your forked repo

-3. Make sure you have the matchig version of `pnpm` installed by running `pnpm --version`.
+3. Make sure you have the matching version of `pnpm` installed by running `pnpm --version`.
 Currently, we're on `9.8.10`

 4. Run `pnpm` to install dependencies.